NitorCreations/serverless-workshop/README.md

 ### Upload data

 First, after the project/stage setup has completed, the ingest lambda function requires some dependencies to be installed.
-These can be installed by going into ```functions``` subdirectory inside the serverless project and running ```npm install```.
+These can be installed by going into ```slss-workshop/functions``` directory and running ```npm install```.

 Then you can deploy the data ingestion lambda function and S3 event which triggers it: ```slss dash deploy```.
+This brings up an interactive UI where you can choose what to deploy by pressing space.
+Choose both the ingest function and it's corresponding S3 event and then choose *Deploy*.

 Then upload the tax data to trigger ingestion to Elasticsearch: ```aws s3 cp /tmp/verot_2014.csv s3://test-tax-bucket-yourStageName```